 FREQUENTLY ASKED QUESTIONS

 Any further questions?
-If you have any other questions that are not answered on this website then please be sure to ask us directly.
-Please email your query to firstname.lastname@example.org and we’ll get back to you ASAP
+If you have any other queries that are not answered on this website then please be sure to ask us directly.
+Please email your query to email@example.com and we’ll get back to you as soon as possible.

-A: The show will take place across three days in November from Friday 10th November 2017 to Sunday 12th November 2017
+A: The show will take place across three days from Friday 9 November 2018 to Sunday 11 November 2018

 A: The opening times are as follows:

-A: Please be aware there is a range of ticket packages available including different prices for advance tickets and on the door tickets.
-To save time and money we would recommend booking your tickets in advance to see the all the ticket packages available please click here.
+A: There are a wide range of ticket packages available including different prices for advance tickets and on the door tickets.
+To save time and money we would recommend booking your tickets in advance - to see the all the ticket packages available please click here.